-Our PhD programme has a single intake in October, with up to 18 places available in October 2023.
+Our PhD programme has a single intake of up to13-14 students in October each year.

 We welcome applications from individuals holding or expecting a good degree in physics, electronic or electrical engineering or other relevant STEM subject (first or 2:1) with a genuine interest in compound semiconductors and enthusiasm for the group approach.
 Applicants with a lower second-class degree (2:2) in these subjects may be considered if they have a good result at Masters-level study (merit or distinction) and/or other relevant qualifications or industry experience which demonstrates their scientific or engineering research capability.
 We will also consider applicants with related physical sciences degrees on an individual basis.